reimagined/resolve/packages/resolve-scripts/src/template/README.md

 Read model projection function has two arguments: storage provider and GraphQL arguments.
 Storage provider is an abstract facade for read-only operations on a read-model state.
 GraphQL arguments is a set of variables which are passed to a GraphQL query from the client side.
 Read more about GraphQL and resolvers at [GraphQL Guide](http://graphql.org/learn/).

-Read model name is used for launching API facade on web-server by following template: `/api/query/READ_MODEL_NAME`.
-Every read model should has own name, with one exception: if application consists of only one read model without name, it will be automatically renamed to `graphql` and will be avaiable at URL `/api/query/graphql`.
-Launched facade work as graphql endpoint accepting POST requests in [apropriate format](http://graphql.org/learn/serving-over-http/#post-request).
+Read model name is used for launching API facade on the web server at `/api/query/READ_MODEL_NAME`.
+Each read model should have its own name.
+If an application consists of only one read model without a name, it will be automatically renamed to `graphql` and will be avaiable at `/api/query/graphql`.
+Launched facade works as graphql endpoint accepting POST requests in the [apropriate format](http://graphql.org/learn/serving-over-http/#post-request).

 A typical read model structure: